Martin Luther King Jr. Memorial Library

 Washington, D.C.

-CEG collaborated with Martinez+Johnson Architecture (OTJ Architecture) to renovate and transform the Martin Luther King Jr. Memorial Library in Washington, D.C.
+CEG collaborated with Martinez+Johnson Architecture (OTJ Architecture) to renovate the Martin Luther King Jr. Memorial Library in Washington, D.C.
 This 450,000 SF landmark building opened in 1972 and is the only library and structure in D.C. originally designed by Ludwig Mies van der Rohe.
-The renovation revolves around the respect for the original architecture, while updating the aging building to a 21st century modern central library.
+Renovation revolved around the respect for the original architecture, while updating the aging building to a 21st century modern central library.
 The new building respects traditional library services, while celebrating current technology and anticipating future innovation.
-Among the building challenges are 40 years of deferred maintenance, outdated building systems, a failing exterior envelope, and some original design issues that fail to live up to the transparent, open beauty of the building’s concept.
+Among the building challenges were 40 years of deferred maintenance, outdated building systems, a failing exterior envelope, and some original design issues that fail to live up to the transparent, open beauty of the building’s concept.

 Design Architect: Mecanoo